• Skip to primary navigation

 • Line baking sheet with parchment paper.

-• Working with one ball of dough at a time, roll out the dough to an 8 inch round, about 1/8 of an inch thick (I will usually do this between two pieces of parchment paper).
+• Working with one ball of dough at a time, place it between two sheets of parchment paper and roll out the dough to an 8-inch round, about ⅛ of an inch thick.

-• With a pastry cutter, cut dough into eights (first cut dough in half, then in quarters and then in eighths).
+• With a pastry cutter, cut the dough into eights (first cut it in half, then in quarters and then in eighths).

-• Brush tops of cookies with egg wash.
+• Brush the tops of the cookies with the egg wash and sprinkle with turbinado (coarse) sugar.

-• Bake for 10-12 minutes or until bottoms are lightly browned.
+• Bake, in batches, for 10-12 minutes or until bottoms are lightly browned.
+Rotate the pans as necessary to bake evenly.

 Notes